yufengwudcs/GTmix/README.md

 GTmix is a computer program for inferring population admixture networks from inferred local gene genealogies.
 If you use GTmix, please cite:

-Accurate and Efficient Cell Lineage Tree Inference from Noisy Single Cell Data: the Maximum Likelihood Perfect Phylogeny Approach, Yufeng Wu, manuscript, 2019.
+Inference of Population Admixture Network from Local Gene Genealogies: a Coalescent-based Maximum Likelihood Approach, Yufeng Wu, manuscript, 2019.

-The key feature of ScisTree is that it works with uncertain genotypes with individualized probability.
-That is, you can specify for each genotype (at a row/cell or column/site) different probabilities of being a particular genotype state.
-ScisTree allows both binary or ternary genotypes.
-Here is an example for binary genotypes.
-Note: don't include blank rows in the input genotype file.
+Population admixture network is a model for population evolution.
+Admixture network models population divergence and admixture.
+Existing methods for inferring population admixture network includes TreeMix (Pickrell and Pritchard, 2012).

+The key feature of GTmix is that it works with local gene genealogies inferred from haplotypes.
+Existing methods for admixture network inference (e.g., Treemix) uses single-site genetic variations.
+While these methods are very fast, they may lose important linkage disequilibrum (LD) information.
+GTmix works with inferred local gene genealogies from haplotypes.
+Local genealogies contain LD information.
+GTmix performs maximum likelihood inference of admixture networks from local genealogies based on the so-called "multispecies coalescent" model.
+My tests show that GTmix is slower than TreeMix.
+However, GTmix can infer more accurate networks than TreeMix even when GTmix only uses a small fraction of data compared to those used by TreeMix.

 This is an example for binary genotypes (don't leave blank lines between rows; the blank lines here are meant to improve readability).